kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 4. At the top of the tab you should see a card named **Visualization Creator**
 5. Within the card, provide a visualization type, a source, and any necessary arguments
+    * Any required or optional arguments will be shown as a placeholder
+6. Click **Generate Visualization**
+7. View generated visualization by scrolling down

 ## Using Arbitrary Visualizations

+1. Enable arbitrary visualizations within Kubeflow Pipelines
+2. Open the details of a run
+3. Select a component
+    * The component that is selected does not matter.
+But, if you want to visualize the output of a specific component, it is easier to do that within that component.
+4. Select the **Artifacts** tab
+5. At the top of the tab you should see a card named **Visualization Creator**
+6. Within the card, select the **CUSTOM** visualization type then provide a source, and any necessary arguments (the source and argument variables are optional for custom visualizations)
+7. Provide the arbitrary visualization code
+8. Click **Generate Visualization**
+9. View generated visualization by scrolling down